Learning about and supporting different communities is something that Lancing pupils really enjoy getting involved in during their time at Lancing.

 About the Lancing Outreach Programme

-The Outreach Programme runs every Thursday for Sixth Form pupils.
+The Outreach Programme runs every Thursday for Fifth and Sixth Form pupils.

 Projects include work with the young and the elderly.
 Pupils assist with class activities in schools, mentoring pupils in subjects such as Maths, and they also support the elderly in a couple of Day centres in Worthing and Shoreham.
 A large group of pupils with special needs from Hillside School, visit the college weekly spending time with our pupils working on environmental projects as well as with the animals on the College Farm.